alanmitchell/bmon-website/guide/use-data.md

 **Hourly Profile Plots**

-{: #image8}*Example of an Hourly Profile Plot Used to Measure Differences in a Building’s Electric Use on Occupied and Unoccupied Days*{: .small_text}
+*Example of an Hourly Profile Plot Used to Measure Differences in a Building’s Electric Use on Occupied and Unoccupied Days*{: .small_text}{: #image8}
 ![]({{ site.baseurl }}/assets/guide/use-data/image8.png)
 <br>